File system sharing (osxfs)Estimated reading time: 15 minutes

 What you can expect

-In due course, we will open source all of our shared file system components.
+We plan to eventually open source all of our shared file system components.
 At

 that time, we would be very happy to collaborate with you on improving the